agile-students-fall2025/4-final-random_sydneian/README.md

 ## Product Vision Statement
-**rendezvous** empowers groups of friends to effortlessly plan social outings by transforming indecisive group chats into an organized, collaborative experience.
+**Rendezvous** empowers groups of friends to effortlessly plan social outings by transforming indecisive group chats into an organized, collaborative experience.
 Our vision is to make spontaneous hangouts exciting rather than stressful, by encouraging discovery of new places and creating lasting memories along the way.

 ## Core Team